Coventry City F.C.: Early years (1883–1919)

 Coventry City was founded in 1883 as Singers F.C., following a meeting between William Stanley and seven colleagues from the Singer Cycle Company at the Lord Aylesford Inn in Hillfields.
 It was one of several 19th century clubs linked to Coventry's bicycle factories, and the company founder George Singer was its first president.
-Singers joined the Birmingham County Football Association in 1884 and played around forty games in their first four years at Dowells Field in the Stoke area.
+Singers joined the Birmingham County Football Association in 1884 and played about forty games in their first four years at Dowells Field in the Stoke area.
 In early seasons they lacked a regular playing staff and sometimes lacked equipment such as goal nets.
 In 1887, the club moved to the larger Stoke Road Ground, which had rudimentary stands, and they charged an entrance fee for the first time.
 The following five seasons were very successful, culminating in back-to-back Birmingham Junior Cup titles in 1891 and 1892.

 Singers turned professional in 1892 and joined the Birmingham & District League in 1894, competing against strong reserve sides from established regional teams such as Aston Villa.
 Coventry residents not connected to the cycle company began supporting the club, and it was renamed Coventry City in 1898.
 Highfield Road opened in 1899, but its construction caused a financial crisis and subsequent salary disputes with the players.
 The club endured several poor seasons on the field, having to re-apply for membership of the league three times in the space of five years.
 In 1901, Coventry suffered their worst ever defeat with an 11–2 loss against Worcester-based Berwick Rangers in the qualifying round of the FA Cup.
 The club became a limited company in July 1907 and the team was more successful the following season, reaching the first round proper of the FA Cup for the first time before being eliminated by Crystal Palace.

 In 1908, Coventry joined the Southern League, at the time the third-strongest English division.
 In their second season, Coventry reached the FA Cup quarter-final, beating top-flight teams Preston and Nottingham Forest before losing to Everton.
 Another two successful seasons followed but in 1914 the club was relegated, amid renewed financial problems.
 Its economic health worsened as attendances dropped sharply, and the club was in danger of dissolution.
 It was saved in part by the abandonment of competitive football in mid-1915 due to World War I. The club's debts were then paid off by benefactor David Cooke in 1917.
 During the war, they played some friendly matches against local clubs and joined a temporary wartime division for 1918–19.